z3ugma/z3ugma.github.io/_posts/2013-10-24-homebrew-temperature-monitoring.md

 The problem I encountered is that the pcsensor software was only designed to display one result at a time, and wasn't configured for displaying multiple sensors.
 Luckily, I found [a fork of the project that had been edited to allow that](http://momtchil.momtchev.com/node/6) by following [this guide](http://webcache.googleusercontent.com/search?q=cache:www.penguinsunbound.com/User:goeko/Temp_Sensor)

-Using lsusb | grep TEMPer, I was able to confirm that the computer was reading my sensors.
+Using <code>lsusb | grep TEMPer</code>, I was able to confirm that the computer was reading my sensors.
 I installed the pcsensor-multi software:

 {% highlight bash %}
 wget http://momtchil.momtchev.com/files/pcsensor-1.0.0-multi.tgz